Monday, October 31, 2011

 CLICK HERE FOR SLIDESHOW OF HENSLEY HOMECOMING

 Around the Cumberland Gap folks wait all year for the Homecoming at Hensley Settlement.
-This one day we2011_1001HENSLEY_HOMECOMING0035 are allowed to drive up the steep one-way Shillalah Creek road, mix with the Hensley and Gibbons descendants, participate in lots of ole timey activities and hear some stories.
+This one day we are allowed to drive up the steep one-way Shillalah Creek road, mix with the Hensley and Gibbons descendants, participate in lots of ole timey activities and hear some stories.
 We extended our stay to visit here again.

 This being Patty + a National Park, the weather turned freakishly cold. ( A whole sidebar will someday be devoted to cataloguing the climatic calamities associated with our visits to National Parks.)